King's Counsel Selection Panel: Competitions

 The panel runs an annual "competition" to appoint new King's Counsels.
 Applications are accepted from senior members of the legal profession who have higher rights of audience, no particular level of experience is required, but the highly competitive nature of the process ensures that applicants with few years' experience are not likely to succeed.

 Applicants are expected to submit evidence of exceptional capability as advocates in the Higher Courts.
 They are required to name references (judges, colleagues and clients) who will attest to their competencies and attend an interview with two panel members.
 Applicants are judged based on the evidence submitted including their references, interview performance, ability and results attained in complex and important cases and key competencies.

 As the panel is self-funding, applicants are required to pay the cost of their applications.
-Currently, the non-refundable fee for all applicants is £2,340 and successful candidates are required to pay a further fee of £4,415 in addition to the costs of letters patent.
+For the 2026 competition, the non-refundable fee for all applicants is (plus VAT) and another (plus VAT).
+Applicants entitled to pay the concessionary fee for low incomes must pay (plus VAT) and another (plus VAT).
+In addition, applicants are charged for the Letters Patent.